Xkcd: Recurring themes

 "Malamanteau", with the title text "The article has twenty-three citations, one of which is an obscure manuscript from the 1490s and the other twenty-two are arguments on Language Log."

 While there is no specific storyline to the webcomic, there are some recurring themes and characters.
 Recurring themes of xkcd include "technology, science, mathematics and relationships". xkcd frequently features jokes related to popular culture, such as Guitar Hero, Facebook, Vanilla Ice, Linux, and Wikipedia.

 There are many strips opening with the words "My Hobby:", usually depicting the nondescript narrator character describing some type of humorous or quirky behavior.
 However, not all strips are intended to be humorous.
 Romance and relationships are frequent themes, and other xkcd strips consist of complex depictions of landscapes.
 Many xkcd strips refer to Munroe's "obsession" with potential Velociraptor attacks.

 References to Wikipedia articles or to Wikipedia as a whole have occurred several times in xkcd.
-A facsimile of a made-up Wikipedia entry for "malamanteau" (a stunt word created by Munroe to poke fun at Wikipedia's writing style) provoked a controversy within Wikipedia that was picked up by various media.
+A facsimile of a made-up Wikipedia entry for "malamanteau" (a stunt word created by Munroe to poke fun at Wikipedia's writing style) provoked a controversy within Wikipedia that was picked up by various media outlets.
 Another strip depicted an example of a topic that Wikipedia could not cover neutrally—a fictional donation to either anti-abortion or abortion-rights activists, determined by the word count in a Wikipedia article on the event where the donation was announced being either odd or even.
 Wikipedia is also depicted as an extension of one's mind, allowing them to access far more information than normally.
 Another comic depicted the [citation needed] feature of Wikipedia.